ketanbhatt/ketanbhatt.com/content/blog/feedback/index.md

 You suggested a design, but the design will break for these edge cases.
 It is okay that you missed thinking of those edge cases.
 You acted a certain way, and it wasn't the best that could have been done.
 It is okay.

 > It is completely okay to be wrong.
-Once I understand that, I become calm.
+Once I understand that, I calm down.

 Let's say I am leading a team.
 I might feel that if I am wrong, I will be respected less (not a hypothetical situation).
-But on the contrary, accepting that I might have been wrong lets people come close to me.
+But on the contrary, accepting that I might have been wrong lets people come closer.
 Because now there is no pressure on them as well to be always right, and then they can voice their opinions and ideas unfiltered, and that's how good solutions are found, right?

 ## Let go of the Ego